Three convenient ways to invest: online, by phone, or in branch.

 For more details, see Ways to Buy Your Car Insurance.

-Many of our customers prefer the convenience of making automatic monthly premium payments directly from their chequing accounts.
+Many people prefer the convenience of making automatic monthly premium payments directly from their chequing accounts.
 To take advantage of this easy payment option, all you need to do is give us your bank's transit and institution number, as well as your account number (a void cheque is not required) when you complete a pre-authorized chequing payment form.
-You can even choose the date you'd like us to debit your account each month.
+You can even choose the date you'd like your account to be debited each month.

 You are on: Provincial Auto Reforms for Primary tabs